 I strongly feel that the modern-day lifestyle, and the changes that have taken place in our food, and our altered and more toxified environments have a lot to do with the increase of mental health issues in the world today.

 I know we may not know so much about how ancient people felt on a day to day level, or what the state of their mental health was.
 But their lives were slower and I think more anchored.
 They lived naturally.
 The world was not so artificial back then.

 I will just go ahead and say growing up, I never heard of anxiety or even depression.
 Yes maybe it was hidden, and maybe it was not recognized, but I believe there were not so many known incidences of anxiety as there is today.

-But how does anxiety look like and feel like?
+Exactly how does anxiety look like and feel like?

 While I don’t have a diagnosed anxiety, I do experience a level of anxiety when I have to drive long distances on the freeway, or really very high elevations.
-Then I get really anxious and get a panicked feeling, with a racing heart, sweating and chest tightness.
+Then I get really anxious and get a panicked feeling with a racing heart, sweating and chest tightness.

 I know, it may not be the same experience as being at your own home and you are feeling anxious and you don’t know why, and experiencing it all the time.

 Some of the most common symptoms of anxiety include: